 The analysis is based on hybrid data collected by the TALE FDs and SDs.
-One of the advantages of hybrid observation is that the depth of maximum, X{max} , of the air shower which is a sensitive quantity for composition analysis is measured by FDs.
+One of the advantages of hybrid observation is that the X{max} which is a sensitive quantity for composition analysis is measured by FDs.
 In addition, the SD array is used to determine the shower axis and it improves the energy resolution compared to the FD mono observation.
-We used events which are triggered by the FDs and have at least one SD with a signal above one minimum ionizing particle energy loss.
-In this analysis, we used only the top 10 telescopes that observe fields of view at high elevation angles.
+We used events that are triggered by the FDs and have at least one SD with a signal above one minimum ionizing particle energy loss.
+In this analysis, we used only the upper 10 telescopes that observe fields of view at high elevation angles.

-Image of the air shower observed by FDs is referred to as the event track.
-The following conditions are required to select event tracks that have high quality reconstruction: 1) there is no saturated PMT in the track; 2) X{max} of the air shower is within the field of view of the FDs; and 3) the reduced χ^2 in the fitting of longitudinal development of the air shower is less than 100.
+The image of the air shower observed by FDs is referred to as the event track.
+The following conditions are required to select event tracks that have high-quality reconstruction: 1) there is no saturated PMT in the track; 2) X{max} of the air shower is within the field of view of the FDs; and 3) the reduced χ^2 in the fitting of longitudinal development of the air shower is less than 100.

 As the air shower develops, both the atmospheric fluorescence and the Cherenkov light are emitted.
 Cherenkov light is the dominant component below $10^{17.0}$ eV, while the fluorescence component increases with increasing energy, becoming the main component above $10^{17.5}$ eV.
-Events with the fraction of fluorescence light above 75% are defined as fluorescence events, while the others are defined as Cherenkov events.
+Events with a fraction of fluorescence light above 75% are defined as fluorescence events, while the others are defined as Cherenkov events.
 Several filtering criteria are then applied to select shower-induced track-like events.
-Regarding the Cherenkov events, the following conditions are required: 1) event duration is above $0.1 \,\mu s$; 2) the number of PMTs constituting the track is at least 10; 3) the average number of photo-electrons/PMT is greater than 50; and 4) the track length is greater than 6.5° .
+Regarding the Cherenkov events, the following conditions are required: 1) event duration is above 0.1 μ s; 2) the number of PMTs constituting the track is at least 10; 3) the average number of photo-electrons/PMT is greater than 50; and 4) the track length is greater than 6.5°.

 Concerning the fluorescence events, the sum of the number of photo-electrons in all PMT's is required to be at least 2000 per event.
-In addition to these filtering conditions, the zenith angle acceptance was set to $\theta < 60^{\circ}$, while the energy range was set between $10^{16.5}$ eV and $10^{18.1}$ eV.
+In addition to these filtering conditions, the zenith angle acceptance was set to $\theta < 60^{\circ}$, while the energy range was set between $10^{16.5}$ eV and $10^{18.3}$ eV.

-The measured energy spectrum is not an exact representation of the true energy spectrum due to the detector efficiency and resolution.
+The measured energy spectrum is not an exact representation of the true energy spectrum due to the efficiency and resolution of detectors.
 Therefore, an unfolding is performed to correct the smearing between the true spectrum and the measured spectrum.
-In this analysis, we used the Iterative unfolding method proposed by D'Agostini [16, 17].
-This unfolding method is based on Bayes' theorem and the unsmearing can be written as where C'i is a number of true events in the i-th true energy bin, N_m is a number of bins of measured spectrum, U{ij} is an unsmearing matrix, and E_j^{data} is a number of events in the j-th measured energy bin.
+In this analysis, we used the Iterative unfolding method proposed by D'Agostini [13, 14].
+This unfolding method is based on Bayes' theorem and the unsmearing can be written as where C'i is the number of true events in the i-th true energy bin, N_m is the number of bins of the measured spectrum, U{ij} is an unsmearing matrix, and E_j^{data} is the number of events in the j-th measured energy bin.
 Figure 2 shows a resolution map between true and measured energies.
 The resolution map is evaluated by the MC simulation.
 Unsmearing matrix can be calculated by the resolution map.
-Figure 3 shows true, measured, and unfolded spectra in the MC simulation.
 The unfolded spectrum is obtained through the unsmearing process of the measured spectrum based on the unsmearing matrix.
-Figure 3 shows that the unsmearing process is successfully performed and the unfolded spectrum is consistent with the true spectrum.